 Fly Fishing Report

 This has been another great fishing year in Southwestern Montana.
-This time of year the colors are beautiful, the wildlife are moving around more and the fish are active.
 The area snow pack was good in the spring and the fishing on our area waters have been world class as always.
 According to Montana Fish.
 Wildlife & Parks - "The Beaverhead River is one of Montana's premier brown trout fishing rivers, producing more large trout, particularly brown trout, than any other river in the state."
 The local FWP fisheries biologist, Matt Yeager, is working on some great projects to benefit the Beaverhead River.
 The Big Hole River is one of the most scenic and productive rivers in the state and will be a great choice for anglers as well our other area waters.
-The Beaverhead Watershed Committee has a great project in-the-works to enhance the waters in Poindexter Slough Public Spring Creek.
-The upper half of the creek has been enhanced.
+The Beaverhead Watershed Committee has a great project to enhance the waters in Poindexter Slough Public Spring Creek.
+The upper half of the creek has been enhanced as well as much of the lower half.
 If funds are obtained work will continue on the lower half.
 If you would like to contribute to this incredible spring creek that is open to the public we can direct you to the name and address of the fund.
 Just call or email us.
 And, we will get you the details .

 We have great fishing on the Beaverhead as well as the Big Hole, and Madison rivers.
 Our area rivers offer some of the best fly fishing in Montana for wild trout.
 The Beaverhead, Big Hole and Madison rivers all are fishing well this season.
 April was outstanding with very few anglers to compete with.
 April can be one of the best months for large numbers of fish caught.
 Early April is pre run-off with some of the most consistent water flows and productive fishing of the season.
 April started the season off with a bang - lots of bugs, fish and happy fishermen.
 May was a great month also with the Caddis hatch.
 May is always a BIG FISH month - Tom and Andy taped a number of big fish in the 23"+ class.
 These were on the Beaverhead and the Big Hole Rivers.
 June and July were the height of the season with prolific hatches, and good fishing but the largest number of anglers - a very popular time.
 August is always a great month for the fair weather fishermen with consistent weather and fewer people than June and July.
 The Spruce Moths, Tricos and Hoppers can produce some of the most consistent dry fly fishing of the season.
 Another added bonus in late August/early September is the Crane Fly hatch on the Beaverhead.
 During August Clark Canyon Reservoir can be off the charts with large numbers of big fish being caught.
 The ice came off the reservoir mid-April and the fishing was good throughout the spring.